eq19/feed/_drafts/exponentiation_zone.md

 ***Two fermions go in → interaction by boson exchange → Two changed fermions go out.***

 The exchange of bosons always carries energy and momentum between the fermions, thereby changing their speed and direction.
 The exchange may also transport a charge between the fermions, changing the charges of the fermions in the process (e.g., turn them from one type of fermion to another).
-Since bosons carry one unit of angular momentum, ***the fermion's spin direction will flip from +1⁄2 to −1⁄2 (or vice versa)*** during such an exchange (in units of the reduced Planck's constant).
-Since such interactions result in a change in momentum, they can give rise to classical Newtonian forces. _([Wikipedia](https://en.wikipedia.org/wiki/Fundamental_interaction))_
+Since bosons carry one unit of angular momentum, ***the fermion's spin direction will flip from +1⁄2 to −1⁄2 (or vice versa)*** during such an exchange (in units of the reduced Planck's constant). _([Wikipedia](https://en.wikipedia.org/wiki/Fundamental_interaction))_
 ```

 [![main spin](https://github.com/eq19/eq19.github.io/assets/8466209/d29de686-b885-40aa-a585-0665a56cca9a)](https://www.eq19.com/identition/#partition-function)